platforma-open/humanization-score/README.md

 ## References:

+If you use this block in your research, please cite the OASis method and the OAS database:

 > Prihoda, D., Maamary, J., Waight, A., Juan, V., Fayadat-Dilman, L., Svozil, D., & Bitton, D. A. (2022).
 BioPhi: A platform for antibody design, humanization, and humanness evaluation based on natural antibody repertoires and deep learning. *mAbs* **14**(1), 2020203. [https://doi.org/10.1080/19420862.2021.2020203](https://doi.org/10.1080/19420862.2021.2020203)

 > Olsen, T. H., Boyles, F., & Deane, C. M. (2022).
 Observed Antibody Space: A diverse database of cleaned, annotated, and translated unpaired and paired antibody sequences. *Protein Science* **31**(1), 141–146. [https://doi.org/10.1002/pro.4205](https://doi.org/10.1002/pro.4205)